-The Engineering Division receives many requests to install reserved handicap parking spaces along City streets.
-While the City does not allow on-street non-handicap parking spaces to be reserved, the State of Maryland does have a Handicap Parking Policy that outlines the process and procedures to create reserved on-street accessible parking spaces for qualifying residents.
+The Engineering Department receives many requests to install reserved accessible parking spaces along City streets.
+While the City does not allow on-street non-handicap parking spaces to be reserved, the City does have a Handicap Parking Policy that outlines the process and procedures to create reserved on-street accessible parking spaces for qualifying residents.

 To begin the process, residents should call the office of the City Engineer at (301) 739-8577 ext.
 125 to determine if the location of the proposed reserved space meets the requirements of the City's policy.
 If it does, you will be directed to visit the MVA's Complaints and Investigations webpage and download an Application for Personal Residential Permit for Reserved Parking Space.
-After you apply to MVA, they will contact your doctor to verify your medical condition, and will then complete an investigation to determine whether or not a reserved space is warranted.
-If MVA feels that your request has merit, they will notify you, the State Highway Administration, and the City that they have approved the request; the City will then install the required handicap parking sign.
-To begin the process, please call the MVA office in Glen Burnie, MD at (410) 768-7646.
+After you apply to MVA, they will contact your doctor to verify your medical condition.
+They will then complete an investigation to determine whether or not a reserved space is warranted.
+If MVA feels that your request has merit, they will notify you, the State Highway Administration, and the City that they have approved the request; the City will then install the required accessible parking sign.
+To complete that process, please call the MVA office in Glen Burnie, MD, at (410) 768-7646.